 - Ideas for spreading the word about your new product

 It’s not always easy to get customers excited about your new product launch, but there are lots of techniques that you can use to get them to stop what they’re doing and engage with you.

 Let audiences know something’s happening

-Your customers can’t get excited about something they don’t know it coming.
-Make sure you’re sending out regular messages about your new product that’s “coming soon” as deliberate ambiguity can create intrigue.
+Your customers can’t get excited about something they don’t know is coming.
+Make sure you’re sending out regular messages about your new product that’s “coming soon”, as deliberate ambiguity can create intrigue.
 Think about how Cadbury launched their Wispa bars with adverts asking “have you heard about the Wispa?”
 No details were given about what the Wispa actually was, making sure audiences were curious.